baahar/MyTimer/README.md

 I made this to see what I can make in a week with zero web engineering experience.
 It took me ten days. www.tusktimer.com is where a copy of the code lives.

 ToDo: the up/down arrows and the clocks don't work on iOS.
 Need to figure out why.
-Probably worker threads?
+Probably worker threads?<br>
 ToDo: statistics page to show graphs and also export data as CSV

 # TaskTimer